MehtabSinghs/kiddingaround/README.md

 # kiddingaround
 getting to use git
- created local and remte repository
+ created local and remote repository